Towards Zero: Plot summary

 Battle arrests Audrey on the evidence and her ready admission of guilt.
-However, he suspects that Audrey is in a similar situation to that of his daughter when she had previously confessed under pressure to a theft she did not commit.
-MacWhirter meets Battle and tells him what he has learned about this case, including his observation of a man swimming across the creek on the night of the brutal murder, and climbing into the house on a rope.
-Then, Thomas reveals that Audrey had ended their marriage, not Nevile, as she had grown afraid of him.
+However he suspects that Audrey is in a similar situation to that of his daughter when she had previously confessed under pressure to a theft she had not committed.
+MacWhirter meets Battle and tells him what he has learned about this case, including his observation of a man swimming across the creek on the night of the brutal murder and climbing into the house on a rope.
+Then Thomas reveals that Audrey had ended their marriage, not Nevile, since she had grown afraid of him.
 She had left Nevile and was about to marry Adrian Royde, Thomas's brother, when Adrian was killed in a road accident.
 With the parties on a motor launch, Battle uses this information to force a confession from Nevile Strange.
 He was the mastermind behind all the events and circumstances that should have converged into "zero" – the hanging of his first wife for the murder of Lady Tressilian.

 Nevile may have been behind two other deaths (Mr Treves and Adrian Royde) but there is insufficient evidence to prosecute.
-With his confession, the rope, and the ruse with the bell pull explained, Battle charges him with the murder of Lady Tressilian.
-Audrey seeks out MacWhirter to thank him, and they decide to marry.
-They will travel to Chile where he begins his new job.
+With his confession, the rope, and the ruse with Mrs Tressilian’s bell-pull explained (it appeared broken but did not contribute to her death), Battle charges him with the murder of Lady Tressilian.
+Audrey seeks out MacWhirter to thank him and they decide to marry.
+They will travel to Chile, where he is to begin his new job.
 Audrey expects that Thomas will come to realize that he really wants to marry Mary Aldin instead.